unknown321/mgsmonsterguns/README.md

 Let's say we want to change options for open slots such as scope.
 There are two ways of doing so:
 * Changing it in `\master\0\00\Assets\tpp\level_asset\weapon\ParameterTables\parts\EquipParameters.lua` to another one.
-	* Pros: you will change every gun in the game including those that guards carry.
+	* Pros: you will change every gun in the game including those that guards carry
-	* Cons: small variety, you cannot select between other scopes
+	* Cons: small variety, you cannot select other scopes in game
 * Adding more entries to `\master\0\00\Assets\tpp\motherbase\script\WeaponPartsCombinationSettings.lua`, expanding the list.
 	* Pros: a lot of options
 	* Cons: none